nomadinjax/esapi4cf/README.md

 RELEASE NOTES
 =============

+1.?.?a - 2013-?-?
+- ResourceDirectory can now be passed with ESAPI.init() instead of separate setResourceDirectory() call

 1.0.3a - 2013-10-18
 - fixed SafeSession#getAttributeNames exception 'hasNext' not defined
 - ValidateErrorList#errors() was not returning an array